-(q) Innovating Education in Africa Expo 2019, Gaborone, Botswana - 20 to August 22 2019.
+(l) Innovating Education in Africa Expo 2019, Gaborone, Botswana from 20th to 22nd August 2019

 CAFOR submitted one paper at the Expo 2019 in Gaborone, Botswana as a partner of the African Union and contributed to the development of a Communication Plan for the Expo to be implemented jointly by CAFOR and the Division of Information and Communication (DIC) of the African Union Commission.
-CAFOR focuses on (i) Advocacy for education innovation and strengthened continental collaboration; and (ii) Engaging in critical debates and discussions on the full range of pressing education challenges and opportunities related to ICT in Education, with diverse practitioners, policy-makers, the business sector and financiers committed to supporting and promoting innovation in education.
+CAFOR focuses on (i) Advocacy for education innovation and strengthened continental collaboration; and (ii) Engaging in critical debates and discussions on the full range of pressing education challenges and opportunities related to ICT in Education, with diverse practitioners, policymakers, the business sector and financiers committed to supporting and promoting innovation in education.